 Since its founding in 1989, California State University San Marcos has focused on preparing future leaders, building great communities and solving critical issues.
 Located on a 306-acre hillside overlooking the city of San Marcos, CSUSM is the only public four-year comprehensive university serving North San Diego, Southwest Riverside and South Orange counties.

 As early as the 1960s, business and civic leaders in North San Diego County advocated for the development of a state university in the region.
+State Sen. William A. Craven, a tireless advocate for North County, began lobbying for a public university to be built in the region long before he was elected to the State Assembly in 1973.

 With enrollment continuing to increase at SDSU North County, CSU trustees purchased the future permanent home of CSUSM — the Prohoroff Poultry Farm in San Marcos — for $10.6 million in 1988.
 A year later, Gov. George Deukmejian signed Senate Bill 365 into law, officially reconstituting the SDSU satellite campus as California State University San Marcos — the United States’ first comprehensive public university to be founded in two decades.